XR-DT: Extended Reality-Enhanced Digital Twin for Safe Motion Planning via Human-Aware Model Predictive Path Integral Control: Methodology

 \subsubsection{Virtual Reality-Enhanced Digital Twin}

-The VR-DT functions as the simulation and predictive reasoning space of the XR-DT system, constructing a virtual representation of humans, robots, and their surroundings.
-This virtual world is initialized from a pre-built 3D DT model.
-At the core of this layer, the Virtual-World Agentic AI synthesizes the multimodal observations to model the virtual environment, infer human intention, and evaluate a diverse set of virtual environments and candidate robot behaviors, each representing a distinct hypothetical scenario for simulation-based exploration.
-By comparing the predicted outcomes across these scenarios, the Agentic AI derives a single optimal navigation strategy and task plan for the robot.
-This simulation environment provides a risk-free space for prediction, assessment, and behavioral optimization, enabling the robot to exhibit coherent, anticipatory, and safety-aware behavior in uncertain environments.
+The VR-DT functions as the simulation and predictive reasoning space by constructing a virtual representation of humans, robots, and their surrounding environment.
+This virtual world is initialized from a pre-built 3D DT model based on the human, robot, and environmental information provided by the AR-DT.
+To maintain consistency with the physical world, the VR-DT is continuously updated using the robot's LiDAR-derived 3D spatial information, ensuring that virtual representations remain synchronized with essential environmental changes.
+At the core of the VR-DT, the system synthesizes multi-modal observations to model the virtual environment, infer human intention, and evaluate a diverse set of candidate robot behaviors.
+By comparing the predicted outcomes across multiple hypothetical scenarios, humans can select an appropriate navigation strategy and task plan for the robot.
+This simulation environment provides a risk-free space for prediction, assessment, and behavioral optimization, enabling the robot to exhibit coherent, anticipatory, and safety-aware behavior before any action is executed in the physical world.